jeromesmadja/selectyle/README.md

 `Selectyle()` accepts any css selector using `document.querySelectorAll()`.

-For example you may want to have a class on the selects that you want to style:
+For example, you may want to have a class on the select elements that you want to style:

     <select class="fancy">
         <option value="1">Red</option>